akka/akka/akka-docs/src/main/paradox/project/links.md

 ## Snapshots Repository

-Snapshot builds are available at https://repo.akka.io/snapshots.
+Snapshot builds are available from the repository at `https://repo.akka.io/snapshots`.
 All Akka modules that belong to the same build have the same version.

 @@@ warning